 The reaction of aluminum with water

-If you take an aluminum filing and put it in ordinary water, nothing will happen, because aluminum is protected by an oxide film, which does not allow the metal to enter into a reaction.
+If you take an aluminum filing and put it in water, nothing will happen, because aluminum is protected by an oxide film, which does not allow the metal to join into a reaction.

 Only after the protective film is removed with mercury chloride can there be a result.
 The metal must be soaked for two minutes in a solution of mercury chloride, and then rinsed well.
 As a result, an amalgam forms, an alloy of mercury and aluminum: